-The PSP provides good public information regarding this programme through dedicated web pages.
+The PSP provides acceptable public information regarding this programme through dedicated web pages.
 These pages can act as a first point of contact for prospective and existing students.
-The information provided in English has potential for expansion.
+Some information in English should also be provided on the website.

-Principle 8: Public information concerning the p study programmes ostgraduate
+Principle 8: Public information concerning the postgraduate study programmes

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-R8.1 Further expand the information provided on the web pages in English

-R8.2 Consider the establishment of a presence in professional networks
+- R8.1 Provide information on the web pages in English - R8.2 Improve the information shown on the web pages in Greek to address all important issues associated with the PSP - R8.3 Consider the establishment of a presence in professional networks